BenOvermyer/benovermyer.com/content/kb/favorite-tools.md

 - [drone](https://drone.io): CI/CD tool, in the vein of Jenkins but far better.
 - [Ansible](https://ansible.com): My previous orchestration management tool of choice.
 I still use it for small things.
-- [Chef](https://chef.io): This is now the orchestration management tool I reach for first, thanks to its robust DSL.
+- [Chef](https://chef.io): This is now the orchestration management tool I reach for first, thanks to its robust DSL and lack of Red Hat infection.
 - [Terraform](https://terraform.io): Infrastructure-as-code.
 Previously a vital part of my personal infrastructure automation.
 - [Pulumi](https://pulumi.io): Another infrastructure-as-code tool, and one I prefer over Terraform because of the use of a full language.

 # Self-Hosted Applications

-- [FreshRSS](https://www.freshrss.org/): RSS reader, like Google Reader.
+- [Miniflux](https://miniflux.app/): RSS reader, very lightweight.
 - [WriteFreely](https://writefreely.org/): Federated blog software.
 Written in Go.